Guitar Sizes

 Child with a too big guitar

-The younger kids are, the smaller their hands and arms.
-Young kids won’t be even able to reach to the end of the neck of a full size guitar, not to mention wrap their fingers around to play sounds.
-That’s why there are different guitar sizes on the market.
-In order to prevent any frustration already at the very beginning you should choose the right sized guitar for your child.
-Not only the size of the body but also of the neck are a way smaller of kid’s guitars.
+The younger kids are, the smaller their hands and arms are.
+Young kids won’t even be able to reach the end of the neck of a full-size guitar.
+They can’t even wrap their fingers around the neck to make play a guitar chord.
+That’s why there are different sizes of guitars on the market, especially for kids..
+To avoid frustration in the beginning, you should choose the right size guitar for your child.
+Not only the size of the body, but also the neck is much smaller on kid’s guitars.
+In this article we show you how to find the right guitar size and which models we would recommend for children.

 How guitars are measured